 In addition to the forgoing professional support services provided, BCIA continues to improve on opportunities and services offered to the membership.

 Legal Status / Professional Seal Recognition

-As a member with professional status, you are entitled to use the term Agrologist and the P.Ag. designation and seal, and to practice agrology.
+As a member with professional status, you are entitled to use the title Agrologist, P.Ag. designation and use a seal while engaging in the practice of agrology.

 View the U-tube video on Careers in Agrology to learn more about benefits of a career in Agrology.